getdish/dish/docs/next.md

   - capture: "Your insider app for the best stuff to see/do in SF"
   - airport ad?
 - travellers may really want this (cheaper markets?)

+---

+- seeing dish details (learn names of dishes, ingredients, pairing, etc), making you smarter just by using it